bytedeco/procamtracker/README.txt

 3. TrackingWorker
 Locate an image file (PNG, JPG, etc.) or video file (AVI, MP4, etc.) you would like to project on some planar surface and specify its path in the `projectorImageFile` or `projectorVideoFile` field respectively.

-Once you have modified all the desired settings, since the application may crash during the operations described below, please save them in an XML file via the "Settings" menu.
+Once you have modified all the desired settings, since the application may crash during the operations described below, please save them in an XML file via the Settings menu.

 Now, we are ready to start the tracking algorithm.
 From the Tracking menu, click on the Start item.
 If all goes well, a window entitled "Initial Alignment" should appear containing an image captured from your camera.
 In this window, click four different points that delimit the region of interest on your planar surface that you would like to map to the four corners of the projector image, in this order: upper left, upper right, lower right, and lower left.
 After the last click, tracking should start within a few seconds.
 You may then begin to move your planar surface and see if the system can successfully track it.